AnneSoBen/obitools_workflow/README.md

 sbatch sub_smk.sh
 ```

+## Going further

+You may want to clean up potential molecular artifacts: have a look at the R package [metabaR](https://github.com/metabaRfactory/metabaR).

 ## Acknowledgements

 Thanks to **Lucie Zinger**, **Frédéric Boyer**, **Céline Mercier** and **Clément Lionnet** for their help with the obitools!